RaphaelIT7/gmod-holylib/README.md

 Returns the number of bits left.<br>

 #### number bf_read:GetNumBitsRead()
-Returns the number of bits read.
+Returns the number of bits read.<br>

 #### number bf_read:GetNumBits()
 Returns the size of the data in bits.<br>